Small Farms and Big Market Barriers

 There were 39 respondents (primarily Black producers) a beef cattle marketing survey, 71.89% were African American/Black, 12.8% White and 15.4% no response.
 The primary current market is the sale barn (livestock auction).
 Most respondents wanted to sell weaned calves to individuals for a higher price or have custom meat sales.
 Only Black respondents indicated they didn’t know what the market wanted (30%), didn’t know how to raise/feed animals the way the markets want (11%), or didn’t know any other way to raise or market (15%).
 Other reasons producers were not marketing to better markets included that they didn’t have the time, labor or money to produce animals the way a higher priced/larger market wants.
 For those responding, 92.6% of Black producers wanted to learn how to sell/market retail beef.
 Education/outreach efforts were designed (see that section below) to help farmers learn to address some of these issues.

 We were not able to work with one of our proposed collaborating Cooperatives/organizations due to challenges the group faced in Year 1.
-In Year 2, STAG vets has identified farmers and begun the process of GAP certification for being able to market to different markets and has provided production and education training.
+In Year 2, STAG vets identified farmers and began the process of GAP certification for being able to market to different markets and, in Year 3, provided production and education training and hosted at least one workshop related to this grant.
+In Year 3, through an additional organization added to our network (SW GA Project), a produce grower developed on-farm cool storage with a Cool Bot and FSMA packing area and demonstrated it and hosted 2 workshops on GAP/FSMA and marketing.
+Another produce grower working on this project through the SWGP was able to get started with the process of getting GAP certified by working with a GAP consultant.

 See educational activities section for more information, especially for the AgriUnity group which has been very active/interested in the project and getting producers to expand their marketing efforts.